Veristack/veristack-client-python/README.md

-# filehub-2.0-client
+# Govern Python Client
-Client for interfacing to FileHub 2.0
+Client for interfacing to Govern

 # Usage
 ```python